JayWalker512/CryptoNoter/README.md

 * Make sure you have uploaded the `web` folder to your domain public_html or domain root.
 Ensure you can access https://YOUR_DOMAIN_NAME/demo.html

 * Change the settings for these files: worker.js, processor.js & lib/cryptonight-asmjs.min.js<br />
-Replace %CryptoNoter_domain% with your DOMAIN_NAME
+Replace %CryptoNoter_domain% with your DOMAIN_NAME in the 3 files.
+Including the following codes:

 ```html
 self.CryptoNoter = self.CryptoNoter || {};